Ordered amorphous spin system

-These substitution rules are shown in Figure~\ref{fig:2D_substitutions}.
 The substitution rules obey two important properties: (i) each of the pairs $(\alpha_{+},\alpha_{-})$, $(\beta_{+},\beta_{-})$, $(\gamma_{+},\gamma_{-})$, and $(\delta_{+},\delta_{-})$ occupy a specific quadrant on the rhs of each substitution rule, (ii) in each pair, one partner is the negative of the other, and its substitution rule is the negative of its partner's substitution rule.
 By repeatedly applying these rules, we can generate a tiling of arbitrary size.
-The amplitude of the Fourier transform of configurations arising from substitution rules obeying these two properties was rigorously shown\citep{Frank03} to be flat, independent of wave vector.